krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - use policy conditions for extra security when you're writing your IAM policies.
 - monitor activity in your account to see what's actually happening.

+Set a custom password policy on your AWS account to specify complexity requirements and mandatory rotation periods for your IAM users' passwords

+The IAM password policy does not apply to the AWS account root user password or IAM user access keys

+You must configure permissions to allow an IAM entity (user or role) to view or edit their account password policy:
+- iam:GetAccountPasswordPolicy
+- iam:DeleteAccountPasswordPolicy
+- iam:UpdateAccountPasswordPolicy

 ### Architecture Patterns

 #### select group of users only should be allowed to change their IAM password